Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolo-object-features/index.md

 obj_feats = get_object_features(result[:3], idxs[0].tolist())
 ```

 We pass the outputs from layers 15, 18, and 21 to `get_object_features()`, along with the indices of the final objects.
-However, these outputs do not have the same number of channels (C) or feature vector lengths.
+However, these outputs do not have the same number of channels or feature vector lengths.
 To compare features from different FPN levels, we downsample the longer feature vectors to the shortest length, which is 64, using mean reduction.

 Next, we concatenate the flattened grids in the same order as the final layer concatenated the outputs from these layers.
 This ensures that the order of anchors matches the order of the 8400 outputs we saw earlier, allowing us to use the indices obtained from NMS to retrieve the corresponding feature vectors.